Updated by Ben Stegner on 12 July 2017.

 How often do you find yourself switching between programs by clicking on their taskbar icons?
 Even if you’ve beefed up your taskbar, using ALT + TAB is faster as it lets you instantly switch between your last two opened applications.

 Holding ALT lets you see everything that’s open and allows you to TAB to any program.
 You can use SHIFT to step backwards, or WIN + TAB and the same process if you like your switching to be a bit fancier.
-Chris covered even more ALT + TAB tricks if you’re digging this shortcut.
-Note that in Windows 10 WIN + TAB will open the virtual desktop screen (see below).
+Note that in Windows 10, WIN + TAB will open the virtual desktop screen (see the below section on Windows 10 shortcuts).

 Similarly, using CTRL + TAB inside a program will switch between all open tabs.
-This works in browsers and any other application with a tabbed interface (like Foxit Reader, a great alternative to Adobe Reader).
+This works in browsers and any other application with a tabbed interface.

 If you’re using two monitors to form an extended desktop, you might have some issues getting Windows to output your displays the way you want them.
 Use WIN + P to toggle between the four available modes on the fly.